ZedManul/souperior-2d-skeleton-modifications/addons/Souperior 2D Skeleton Modifications/README.txt

 TODO:
-	>Rework Easing to be tied to special target nodes, rather than baked into the IK itself
+	->Rework Easing to be tied to special target nodes, rather than baked into the IK itself DONE!->This starts with removing easing options for all the current mods ->Make the target stuff now
-	>Fix the way the easing is handled while am at it :P
+	->Fix the way the easing is handled while am at it :P DONE!->BONUS: Pole Target for FABRIK (Suddenly done????)
-	>Add processing mode options (both for nodes and ik)
-	>Add a script which automagically generates skeletal rig based on a branch with sprite nodes.
+	->Add processing mode options (both for targets and ik) ->Add a script which automagically generates skeletal rig based on a branch with sprite nodes.